yiranwu0/HFM_PyTorch/README.md

 ## Notes:
 The results are in Results folder.
 Comparing to the original code, this version is less accurate.
 However, further training can be done by using a smaller learning rate to achieve better error rate.
-An learning rate of 1e-3 (used in the original code) is prone to overfitting and the results are bad.
+A learning rate of 1e-3 (used in the original code) is prone to overfitting and the results are bad.
-An learning rate of 1e-4 (showed in results)can have similar results comparing to the original paper.
+A learning rate of 1e-4 (showed in results)can have similar results comparing to the original paper.

 ## To train:
 - download data and place it into a Data folder.